Skip Navigation Linksextreme-heat-guidance-for-schools

 • Plant trees to provide shade outdoors, both for the buildings and play areas.

-• Decrease asphalt cover and increase permeable surfaces and natural ground cover, like gardens.
+• Decrease asphalt cover and increase cool pavements, permeable surfaces, and natural ground cover, like gardens.

 • Transition toward schoolyards with more trees and other greenery to reduce heat burden.